-Parties are required to notify and communicate with the DCA Service Manager and/or Administrators, and attempt to resolve disputes directly before resorting to any dispute resolution mechanism.
+Parties are required to notify and communicate with the DCA Service ManagerPMA and/or with the Administrators,-of the Service and attempt to resolve disputes directly, before resorting to any dispute resolution mechanism.

-9.14GOVERNING LAW
+9.14 GOVERNING LAW

 The interpretation, construction, and validity of this policy shall be governed by the laws of the Kingdom of the Netherlands.